Soviet Airborne Forces: Postwar

 The HQ 9th Guards Army was redesignated Headquarters Airborne Forces in June 1946 after the war ended.
-The units of the army were removed from the order of battle of the Air Forces of the USSR and assigned directly to the Ministry of the Armed Forces of the USSR.
+The units of the army were transferred out of the Soviet Air Forces and assigned directly to the Ministry of the Armed Forces of the USSR.

 In 1946 the force consisted of five corps (the 8th and 15th had been added) and ten divisions: